 The Team ICO series is thus far a trilogy of games featuring a shared world and intuitive action/adventure gameplay design.
 It's not a series in the sense of the Halo

 or Resident Evil

 series, and is more of a universe that three stand-alone games take place in.
-The games focus on adventurers in barren worlds, working as a team - with one player controlling a hero and the companion controlled by the PC, accomplishing things together that they could not do alone.
+The games focus on adventurers in barren worlds, working as a team - with one player controlling a hero and the companion controlled by the game, accomplishing things together that they could not do alone.
 There tend to be few usable objects, and the main character's inventory is highly limited.
 Most of the puzzles involve creative use of the nearby terrain in an intuitive way.
 Dialogue is sparse, and the story of each game may seem very minimal, but on later analysis opens itself up to many interpretations.

 The three games are all connected by the appearance of horns on certain characters, which mark them as sharing the blood of a god.

 - ICO: A boy with horns is imprisoned in an ancient castle.
 There he meets a girl who is also imprisoned there.
 The two attempt to escape from the castle.

 - Shadow of the Colossus: A young man goes on a journey with his trusty horse to revive a girl.
 He must slay a series of giants called Colossi to do so.